Bronchodilator Reversibility Testing

 This test is often used in people who have asthma or chronic obstructive pulmonary disease (COPD).
 For example, it may be done to help diagnose either condition.

-How do I prepare for a bronchodilator reversibility test?
+How do I get ready for a bronchodilator reversibility test?

-Before the test, you may be told not to take your usual bronchodilator medication.
+Before the test, you may be told not to take your usual bronchodilator medicine.
 Make sure you follow the instructions exactly as given.

 What happens during a bronchodilator reversibility test?

-This test is often done in the health care provider's office.
+This test is often done in your healthcare provider's office.
 The reversibility testing steps usually include the following:

 1. You will be asked to take a deep breath and then blow into the mouthpiece of the spirometer as hard as you can.
 This is a baseline measurement.
 The spirometer records the results.